 Other medications that may be useful in some circumstances include cough medicines.
-If you have asthma, allergies, or COPD, we may suggest using medications to open up the airways in your lungs and reduce inflammation.
+If you have asthma, allergies, or COPD, we may suggest using drugs to open up the airways in your lungs and reduce inflammation.

 Chronic Bronchitis Treatment

 We may recommend a breathing treatment for bronchitis that is chronic.
-This is a breathing exercise program in which you are taught to breathe more easily and which can help to increase your ability to exercise.
+Breathing treatment is a breathing exercise program in which we teach you to breathe more easily and which can help to increase your ability to exercise.

 Lifestyle Changes and Home Remedies for Bronchitis Treatment

 However, it is critical to clean the humidifier following the manufacturer’s instructions regularly.
 It is essential to ensure your humidifier is clean to avoid the growth of fungi and bacteria in the water container.
 When the air is cold, consider wearing a face mask outside, especially if the cold causes shortness of breath or aggravates your cough.

 Reducing Your Risk of Bronchitis

 You can also take preventative measures to reduce your risk of bronchitis, such as avoiding cigarette smoke.
-Make sure you wash your hands frequently to avoid catching viral infections and use alcohol-based hand sanitizer.
+Make sure you wash your hands frequently to prevent catching viral infections and use alcohol-based hand sanitizer.

 Often, acute bronchitis is due to the flu, so consider getting a yearly flu vaccine to protect yourself.
 You may want to consider getting a vaccine that can protect against some types of pneumonia.
 If you are diagnosed with COPD, think about wearing a face mask at work if you are exposed to fumes or dust or traveling or in crowds.